 Diet can play a role in MS, yet there is no optimal diet recommended for people with MS. Associate Professor Laurence Macia has previously identified that increased intake of dietary protein promotes the growth of gut bacteria which might be beneficial in MS. It has been shown that these bacteria influence the immune system and potentially decrease the development of inflammatory immune cells that play a role in MS.

-Associate Professor Macia and the team will investigate in laboratory models of MS whether changes in dietary protein intake will 1) beneficially change the gut microbiota composition and 2) balance the immune system towards an anti-inflammatory state, which they believe will have beneficial clinical outcomes.
+Associate Professor Macia and her team will investigate in laboratory models of MS whether changes in dietary protein intake will 1) beneficially change the gut microbiota composition and 2) balance the immune system towards an anti-inflammatory state, which they believe will have beneficial clinical outcomes.

 Updated: 19 January, 2021